 The Salisbury Boulevard Corridor will become the place that offers people of all ages and stages of life all the amenities and choices that make a comfortable, coastal life style complete.
-Salisbury residents are proud of their attractive, and culturally-rich Salisbury Boulevard Corridor, and people come from all over to visit CHARACTER ZONES The Salisbury Boulevard Corridor extends for about four miles through the City of Salisbury.
+Salisbury residents are proud of their attractive, and culturally-rich Salisbury Boulevard Corridor, and people come from all over to visit.
+CHARACTER ZONES The Salisbury Boulevard Corridor extends for about four miles through the City of Salisbury.
 Areas along the way have a different character with different needs and opportunities.
 Six distinct character zones have been identified along the corridor to represent area-specific market opportunities.
 Each character zone has its own unique characteristics and functions within the greater Salisbury area.
 Certain services are clustered together to meet a specific demographic market demand, and all together, the zones offer people in all stages of life the services and resources they need to live a happy, healthy, and thriving lifestyle in Salisbury.
-The current landscape is not representative of the vision for the corridor's future.
-In 2016, the US 13 corridor lacks a distinct sense of place.